Lewis and Clark's Columbia River

 Dabney State Recreation Area, Sandy River, Oregon.
 Image taken November 19, 2005.

-The Oregon community of Sandy, named after the Sandy River, began as a rest area for pioneers on the Oregon Trail.
-It soon became the jump-off point for the Barlow Road, a wagon route around the southern side of Mount Hood and ending at Oregon City.
+The Oregon community of Sandy was named after the Sandy River.
+It began as a rest area for pioneers on the Oregon Trail, and was a western point for the historic Barlow Road, the wagon route around Mount Hood.

 [More]